International

 Main Political Parties

 Croatia has a multi-party system.
-The major political parties are:
+The major political parties include:

 - Croatian Democratic Union (HDZ): centre-right, socialist, conservative, advocates political and economic liberalisation, typically dominated the political scene since 1991 and is the current leader of the ruling coalition